matteo-hertel/Courses/PHP/SolidPrinciples/Readme.md

 Definition: Derived classes must be substitutable for their base class

 Each sub class or interface implementation should be able to replace every instance of the parent class or interface

+## I ##

+Name : Interface Segregation principle

+Definition: A client should not be forced to implement an interface that it does not use

+A class should not be forced to implements interfaces that it will not use